Perturbative and nonperturbative properties of heavy quark transport in a thermal SU(3) gluon plasma: Framework and setup

-With the soft-hard factorization model, the scattering rate arises from three kinematic regimes: \begin{enumerate} \item[(1)] Soft Region ($-t < -t^{\ast}$): heavy quark scattering off medium partons via $t$-channel exchange with small momentum transfer; the interference with $s/u$-channels is neglected;

-\item[(2)] Hard Region ($-t > -t^{\ast}$): heavy quark scattering off medium partons via $t$-channel exchange with large momentum transfer; the interference with $s/u$-channels is included and attributed to $t$-channel;

-\item[(3)] $su$ Region: heavy quarks scattering off thermal gluons via $s$- and $u$-channels for both small and large momentum transfers; this contribution is generally small compared to the $t$-channel. \end{enumerate} The total scattering rate is the sum of these three kinematic regions
+With the soft-hard factorization model, the scattering rate arises from three kinematic regimes: \begin{enumerate} \item[(1)] Soft region ($-t < -t^{\ast}$): heavy quark scattering off medium partons via $t$ channel exchange with small momentum transfer; the interference with $s/u$ channels is neglected; \item[(2)] Hard region ($-t > -t^{\ast}$): heavy quark scattering off medium partons via $t$ channel exchange with large momentum transfer; the interference with $s/u$ channels is included and attributed to the $t$ channel; \item[(3)] $su$ region: heavy quarks scattering off thermal gluons via $s$- and $u$ channels for both small and large momentum transfers; this contribution is generally small compared to the $t$ channel. \end{enumerate} The total scattering rate is the sum of these three kinematic regions

-in which the contributions from $t$-channel are shown as the first ($soft$) and second ($hard$) terms on the right hand side, together with the contributions from $s$- and $u$-channels are expressed as the third term.
+in which the contributions from the $t$ channel are shown as the first ($soft$) and second ($hard$) terms on the right-hand side, together with the contributions from $s$- and $u$ channels expressed as the third term.